osteele/hackingthelibrary.org/_days/day-21.md

 ```

 This node configuration file assumes that your `package.json` is configured with a `tests` script, that runs your tests.

-5\.
-Visit your project page on Travis, and watch it build.

 ## Badge your README